colmena/colmena/README.md

 #### local.yaml

-You can configure the API in development mode by creating a `local.yaml` file in `apps/api/config`.
+You can configure the API in development mode by creating a `local.yaml` file in `config`.
 The contents of this file is not tracked by git so it only lives on your local machine.

-To start with the default settings copy `apps/api/config/default.yaml` to `apps/api/config/local.yaml`.
+To start with the default settings copy `config/default.yaml` to `config/local.yaml`.

 #### Sample data